PLATELET RICH PLASMA, is it right for your hair loss?

 Board-certified dermatologist Dr. Reena Jogi personally evaluates hair loss and can help you decide if PRP is right for you.

-PRP is a non-surgical, non-drug option for the treatment of hair loss in both men and women
+Learn about all the causes and treatments of hair loss.
+Also see before and after images for PRP which is a non-surgical, non-drug option for the treatment of hair loss in both men and women

 Below are example before/after images of patients that Dr. Jogi herself has treated